This post may contain affiliate links. Please see my disclosure policy for details.

 8. Don’t forget to learn how tea is produced at the Lockhart Tea Factory Museum

-Here, we got to learn all about the journey that tea plant, Camellia sinensis, goes through to produce the cups of tea that we have at home.
+Here, we got to learn all about the journey the tea plant goes through to produce the cups of tea that we have at home.

 From the withering/wilting, to the oxidation process (the most important bit) and sorting and packaging.
 It was fascinating to get an inside look.